SASE Model

 Several key components need to be in place to implement zero-trust identity effectively.
 These include multi-factor authentication (MFA), robust identity and access management (IAM) systems, risk-based access controls, and comprehensive visibility and monitoring capabilities.
 Each component plays a crucial role in establishing a solid zero-trust identity framework.

-The adoption of zero trust identity offers various benefits to organizations.
-Firstly, it significantly reduces the risk of data breaches and unauthorized access by implementing strict access controls and authentication methods.
 Secondly, zero trust identity enhances visibility into user activities, enabling quick detection and response to potential threats.
 Lastly, this approach allows for organizations to have a more flexible and scalable security infrastructure, accommodating the needs of a distributed workforce and cloud-based environments.

 The identity-centric focus of zero trust uses an approach to security to ensure that every person and every device granted access is who and what they say they are.
 It achieves this authentication by focusing on the following key components: